How Much Does it Cost to Remove Solar Panels?

 For smaller jobs, such as having your panels cleaned or repaired, the removal may be as simple as unbolting the panels from their mounting device and unplugging the connecting power wires below.
 Then, the panels will have to be remounted to the roof and reconnected.

-In the case of a full removal, the solar circuit must also be disconnected from the main line, a task which can complicate the work and increase your labor fees.
+In the case of a full removal, the solar circuit must also be disconnected from the main line, a task that can complicate the work and increase your labor fees.
 Again, these fees will be worth it knowing an expert is doing it.

 If you are removing the panels to sell your home, you’ll need the installer to remove the mounting hardware that holds the panels upright.
 Once they remove these pieces, it’s possible that you will expose openings where the initial installer cut into your roof to add the mounting device.
 These will need to be patched to keep the roof from leaking.
 Typically, that means calling in an additional contractor who specializes in roofing.